· 8 min read

 This architecture had three independent failure points, all of which had to be true simultaneously for the bug to manifest.
 They were.

-Failure Point 1: Whitespace Broke the String Match
+Failure Point 1: Whitespace Broke the Description Match

-Layer 1 compares the incoming error description to stored incident descriptions using a normalization function:
+Layer 1 queries Postgres for all non-terminal incidents, then compares the incoming error description against each one using a normalization function:

 return re.sub(r'\b[a-f0-9]{8,}\b|\b\d+[a-zA-Z]*\b', 'X', description[:100]).strip()